mEyob/tagup-de-challenge/README.md

 In the left part, roughly for measurement taken before 06/2020, the machine is operating normally with the measurements showing moderate variation.
 In the middle part, in between 06/2020 and 08/2020, the measurements show more variation while the machine enters a faulty mode.
 In the rightmost part, all readings are close to zero and the machine is in failed mode.

-One approach for detecting and preventing failure is by calculating the variation over time and sending alerts when the variation increasing beyond some threshold.
+One approach for detecting and preventing failure is by calculating the variation over time and sending alerts when the variation increases beyond some threshold.

-The following figure shows a seven-day rolling standard deviation of all four metrics for machine 1.
-All of them show the relay qualitative message that the rolling standard deviation ramps up in the faulty state before going to near-zero in the failed state.
+Let us take standard deviation as the measure of variation.
+The following figure shows a *seven-day rolling standard deviation* of all four metrics for machine 1.
+All of the plots relay the same qualitative message that the rolling standard deviation ramps up in the faulty state before going to near-zero in the failed state.

 <center><img src="img/rolling-std.png" align="middle" /></center>